 In birthday news, little David Chattenborough has turned five and is now the proud owner of an even bigger menagerie, including such things as a giant armadillo, a platypus, a ferret, an echidna, a numbat, a wildebeest, an oryx and about 30 other beasties of the world.
 This makes him very happy indeed and his bed has been extra-full for the last two nights.

-Matilda got him a book of prehistoric creatures and a set of animal Top Trumps and his big present was a bicycle, which he now has to learn to ride.
+Hubble got him a book of prehistoric creatures and a set of animal Top Trumps and his big present was a bicycle, which he now has to learn to ride.

 On Sunday we took him to his second home (aka The Natural History Museum) where he did lots of curator-bothering.
 Hubble was as good as gold, bless her, and seemed content to be taken on a train and wheeled about for hours.

-For reasons best known to my past self, I didn’t get many pics of Matilda’s birthday last month.
+For reasons best known to my past self, I didn’t get many pics of the girl’s birthday last month.
 I had the bright idea of recording a set of shaky-cam video clips instead.
 Hmmm.
 Roll on 4 weeks and I still haven’t got round to exporting the damn things off my phone.

 Anyway here are a few, for the record…